barek2k2/localize_multi_digit/README.md

   </code>
 </pre>

-The above command will create 1 initializer and 1 sample digit localization file like this
+The above command will create 1 sample digit localization yml file into your Rails app like this:
 <pre>
   <code>
-      create  config/initializers/localize_multi_digit.rb
       create  config/locales/localized_digits.yml
 </code>
 </pre>
-You can add your localized digits as per localized_digits.yml file

 Then Restrat your application and you are Done!

-# How to use to_ld method for digit localizations
+# How to use
-You can call to_ld method from any controller,view,helper,model
+Localizing multiple digits from any string is very easy from your any controller,view,helper,model.
+Tell I18n that your current language is Arabic and you can get your digits into arabic trsnalated like this
 <pre>
   <code>
     I18n.locale = :ar